A visa check allows your employer to make sure that you have the proper visa conditions to work:

 Check Work Rights is a business that uses technology to simplify the process of applying for and validating a number of employment-related compliance checks through our online application.
 Our visa check is one of our most popular services.

-There is no charge for you (as the employee) to validate your employment visa through our service.
+With the exception of our single check service, there is no charge for you (as the employee) to validate your employment visa through our service.

 To check your visa, you will have to either: